aces/Loris/modules/conflict_resolver/test/TestPlan.md

  - Ensure that the "My Tasks" widget on the LORIS dashboard has a "Data entry conflicts" item
- - Toggle `access_all_profiles` user permission and verify the label changes between "Sites: All" to "Sites: User sites" and the number associated with the task is updated accordingly.
+ - Toggle `access_all_profiles` user permission and verify the label changes between "Sites: All" and "Sites: User sites" and the number associated with the tasks is updated accordingly.
 2. Clicking on the entry in the task in the dashboard should navigate to the conflict resolver module